sandstreamdev/std/date/README.md

 ## Questions

-- How to find how many milliseconds are in given number of days?
+- How to find how many milliseconds are in a given number of days?

 # fromHours

-Converts given hour count to milliseconds.
+Converts the given hour count to milliseconds.

 ## Type signature